gatsbyjs/gatsby/docs/docs/deploy-gatsby.md

 `https://username.github.io/project-name/`.
 You can also find the link to your site on GitHub under `Settings` > `GitHub Pages`.

-If this is not successful, make sure that `gh-pages` is set as the source branch in your repositories `Settings` > `GitHub Pages` and then re-run `npm run deploy`.
+If this is not successful, make sure that `gh-pages` is set as the source branch in your repository's `Settings` > `GitHub Pages` and then re-run `npm run deploy`.

 ### Deploying a user/organization site